BijoyKM/jsquiz/README.md

 * Google Chrome : Version 105.0.5195.127 (Official Build) (64-bit)
 * Mozilla Firefox : Version 105.0.1 (64-bit)
 * Microsoft Edge : Version 105.0.1343.53 (Official build) (64-bit)

+## Manual Testing
+* Main landing page throughout quiz which provides the basic layout with header, Start Button and quiz information, is responsive to smaller screens.
+* Start Button when pressed, brings to the questions screen with four answer buttons.
+* Once answer is selected the page will provide the correct answer in Green color and wrong answers in Red color.
+* Next Button will bring to the next available question set.
+* Exit Button will confirm the action and exit the quiz.
+* On the last question page, Next and Exit buttons will be replaced by the Restart button.
+This will bring back to the Question Page.